alocken/Project-4-LLM-Project-Activity---Topic-Modeling/README.md

 Theme will look to identify underlying topics/themes from the large collections of news groups.

+Note: uploading notebooks from Google Colab to GitHub presented issues regarding metadata widgets which generated an 'Invalid Notebook'.
+To work around this error and issue, applied code to remove the metadata widgets and maintain the outputs.
+This generated a clean notebook in Colab that was successfully loaded into GitHub but noted in some notebooks (e.g., 3-pre-trained model) that some of preprocess code indicates 0% but was in fact complete as supported by the continued outputs in the code following.
+Confirmed the outputs and evalutaions are correct.

 ## Dataset
 (fill in details about the dataset you're using) Dataset used was the Topic Modeling SetFit/20_newsgroups (https://huggingface.co/datasets/SetFit/20_newsgroups).